Ivaynn/TurtleCraft/README.md

 ## Compatibility Notes

-- Made for Minecraft Java Edition, from 1.19.4 to 1.21.5
+- Made for Minecraft Java Edition, starting on 1.19.4
 - Every scoreboard objective, tag and data storage uses the `turtlecraft` prefix
 - Blocks at `10028 0 10028` and `10028 1 10028` in every vanilla dimension are replaced with bedrock when the data pack needs to use them.
 These chunks are force loaded
 - Some parts of this data pack need to be updated for every new Minecraft version, making it incompatible until a new version of the data pack is released